containers/podman/docs/source/managecontainers.rst

 :doc:`top <markdown/podman-top.1>` Display the running processes of a container

-:doc:`umount <markdown/podman-umount.1>` Unmounts working container's root filesystem
+:doc:`unmount <markdown/podman-unmount.1>` Unmounts working container's root filesystem

 :doc:`unpause <markdown/podman-unpause.1>` Unpause the processes in one or more containers